froesecom/Magnetic-Poetry/README.md

 To do list:
-- add image for facebook to use!
-- make data-storypart droppable in the garbage

 - SORT OUT HEROKU: secret_token, images
 - garbage can
-- Change restart to "new poem"

 - add floor
 - fix images not showing on heroku
 - write tests